JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

 2. To use `react-share` from Kotlin, you'll need to write more basic external declarations.
-[Examples on GitHub](https://github.com/nygardk/react-share/blob/master/demo/Demo.tsx#L61)
+The [examples on GitHub](https://github.com/nygardk/react-share/blob/master/demo/Demo.tsx#L61)
    show that a share button consists of two React components: `EmailShareButton` and `EmailIcon`, for example.
 Different types
    of share buttons and icons all have the same kind of interface.
-   Creating the external declarations for each component happens the same way as you already did for the video player.
+   You'll create the external declarations for each component the same way you already did for the video player.

    Add the following code to a new `ReactShare.kt` file: